“But how to save money for travel if I don’t earn a lot?”

 First and one of the most important new habits we input to our “saving mode” was to record EVERYTHING we spent money on.

 For 14 months we kept track of every expense, big and small, and by doing this consistently, we spotted where we spent the most and what we needed to avoid.
 You can use an Excel file as we did at first, but a great iPhone app made our tracking even easier.

 Erin and Simon from Never Ending Voyage developed a great app called Trail Wallet.
 It is an amazingly useful expense tracker that you can use while saving at home or budgeting while travelling.

-5. Before buying something, think twice.
+Before buying something, think twice.

 Consider twice, or better three times if the thing you need to buy is a ‘must’ have.
 We followed an advice of Paul McKenna in his “I Can Make You Rich’.
 And however commercial the title might sound to you, his suggestion was worth gold.
 In practice, whenever we felt fancy to buy anything, we asked ourselves if it is ‘A’, ‘B’ or ‘C’:

 B: I want it, I need it, but I can wait (and maybe I will change my mind)